DEShawResearch/msys/doc/source/tools.rst

 --------
 .. program:: dms-glue

-.. describe:: dms-glue input.dms output.dms [-s selection]
+.. describe:: dms-glue input.dms output.dms [-s selection] [--replace]

-   Finds a minimal set of "glue" bonds between the atoms in the selection, and writes those bonds to a "glue" table in the output file.
+   Finds a minimal set of "glue" bonds between the atoms in the selection,

 options: